AVEO Pharmaceuticals Inc. (AVEO) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $15.50, which is $0.86 above the current price.
 AVEO currently public float of 31.60M and currently shorts hold a 3.36% ratio of that float.
-Today, the average trading volume of AVEO was 336.38K shares.
+Today, the average trading volume of AVEO was 765.48K shares.

 AVEO’s Market Performance